 - Strip out unnecessary tags, specifically the P tags.

-- Copy HTML to clipboard, then, paste onto a Notepad.
+- Copy HTML to the clipboard, then, paste onto a Notepad.

-- Insert image onto formatted post with HTML code.
+- Insert image onto the formatted post with HTML code.

 - Check if the HTML format works by using a blogging platform such as WordPress.